arichiardi/fonda/README.md

 - **config** A map with:

       - [opt] anomaly?
 A function that gets a map and determines if it is an anomaly
-      - [opt] exception-tap A function gets called with the runtime-context when there is an exception
+      - [opt] exception-tap A function gets called with the runtime-context when there is an exception.
       - [opt] anomaly-tap   A function that gets called with te runtime-context when a step returns an anomaly
       - [opt] log-step-fn   A function that defines how each step adds information to the log